 You can also treat yourself to a face mask at home.
 A face mask can be therapeutic and relaxing for you.
 For example, those infused with essential oils can awaken your olfactory senses and elevate your mood.

 Face masks are fun to do!
 Follow the directions on the product and apply at least once a week.

-Related: We’ve got some of the best brands over here for zero waste makeup, who are pioneering skincare with less plastic waste and natural ingredients for additional feel-good skincare vibes.
+Related: We’ve got some of the best brands over here for zero-waste makeup, who are pioneering zero-waste skincare with less plastic waste and natural ingredients for additional feel-good skincare vibes.

 We live in a culture that prioritizes work over rest.
 Everyone is up to something every time.
 Look after yourself by stopping to take care of your mental health every day.
 Don’t wait until you feel stressed and overwhelmed.
 Many people think they should only take a mental health day when: